Global Industrial: History

 Global Industrial was established in 1949 by Michael and Paul Leeds in Queens, New York as a material handling equipment supplier.
 In 1985 the company began to deal with computer products.
 Through acquisitions of other computer-supply companies, the company expanded across the U.S. and into parts of Europe, with a revenue of nearly $180 million by 1990.

 According to the company website, it sells over 1,000,000 products via online sales and call center.

-According to Systemax annual reports and web articles the company has seen double digit growth for the past 5 years.

 Awards and honors

 Global Industrial has been accredited by the Better Business Bureau since June 2002.

 Global Industrial was ranked number 21 on Modern Distribution Management's Top 40 Industrial Distributors in 2017.